rust-lang/rust/src/doc/rustc-dev-guide/src/incrcomp-debugging.md

 There are various ways to write tests against the dependency graph.
 The simplest mechanisms are the `#[rustc_if_this_changed]` and `#[rustc_then_this_would_need]` annotations.
-These are used in compile-fail tests to test whether the expected set of paths exist in the dependency graph.
+These are used in ui tests to test whether the expected set of paths exist in the dependency graph.
-As an example, see `src/test/compile-fail/dep-graph-caller-callee.rs`.
+As an example, see `src/test/ui/dep-graph/dep-graph-caller-callee.rs`.

 The idea is that you can annotate a test like: